New Zealand Study Abroad Program at University of Auckland

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Amy Rutherford.
-Click here to read more about Amy.
+Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Sian Munro.
+Click here to read more about Sian.

 Upon return from your study abroad program, Academic Affairs Coordinator Sara Bell processes your Butler University transcript and assists with any academic record queries.
 Sara can be reached at the email link above or at 800-858-0229 ext.
 4261.